xduricai/bp-web-app/README.md

 # Oracle Web Application

-Simple web application used to configure and initialize the oracle network by managing existing subscription.
-Serves as a proof of concept for [Internet of Value and DeFi in Solana](https://github.com/xduricai/bp-text).
+Simple web application used to configure and initialize the oracle network and create subscriptions.
+Serves as a proof of concept for [Internet of Value and DeFi in Solana](https://github.com/xduricai/bp-main).

 ## Prerequisites